SOME APPLICATIONS OF VIRTUAL AND AUGMENTED REALITY

-The immersive technologies allow the elimination of the effort needed by the imagination to understand the aesthetic and functional performance of a given object or place.
+Immersive technologies make it possible to cancel the effort of the imagination to understand the aesthetic and functional rendering of a specific object or place.

-Both creating, furnishing and visiting an apartment before it is built and handling and using an object during the concept phase are examples of how technology can help us.
+Creating, furnishing and visiting an apartment before it is built, handling and using an object in the concept phase are examples of how technology can help us.

-The use of virtual reality in public demonstrations during events, fairs and roadshows enhances the functionality and use of products.
+Virtual reality in public demonstrations during events, fairs and roadshows enhances the functionality and use of the products.

-Making the client interact with the product guarantees the involvement of the viewer who encounters immersive and emotional experiences.
+Making the customer interact with the product guarantees the involvement of the viewer who lives immersive and exciting experiences.

-Complex productive processes, cumbersome, expensive or delicate instruments, risks for the health of an individual, loss of the know how: these are just some of the cases in which new technologies can reduce costs and risks thanks to increasingly precise simulations and to increasingly effective and efficient teaching techniques.
+Complex production processes, bulky, expensive or delicate equipment, risks to the health of individuals, loss of know-how: these are just some of the cases in which new technologies can reduce costs and risks thanks to increasingly precise simulations and teaching techniques. more effective and efficient.

-Medical research increasingly focuses on immersive computing for the treatment of particular types of phobias, forms of addictions and post-traumatic stress disorders.
+Medical research increasingly focuses on immersive computing for the treatment of particular types of phobias, forms of addiction and post-traumatic stress disorders.

-The technology, for example, puts people in front of their pathologies, provides relief from trauma and monitors the person’s progress within a controlled environment with measurable stimuli.
+Technology, for example, puts subjects in front of their pathologies, offers relief from trauma and monitors the progress of patients within a controlled environment and with measurable stimuli.

-Another example may concern those who suffer from claustrophobia.
-A person is inside a very large elevator with very few people.
-As the elevators ascends, it will become smaller and more crowded.
+Another example may concern those suffering from claustrophobia.
+The person is inside a very large elevator with few people.
+As the lift goes up it becomes smaller and more crowded.

 Virtual reality can be used to learn a language or a subject, thanks to the interactive experience with a virtual teacher.

-In the case of teaching a foreign language, the teacher can assume the appearance of a tourist in London, looking for information.
-The user will have to answer his increasingly complex questions, thereby training his pronunciation.
+In the case of teaching a foreign language, the teacher can take the form of a tourist in London looking for information.
+The user will have to answer his increasingly complex questions, thus training his pronunciation.

-It is possible to reconstruct training scenarios in which the subject can move and interact with his body.
+It is possible to reconstruct the training scenes in which the subject can move and interact with his own body.

-In this way, every choice generates new navigable scenarios and new interactions.
+In this way each choice generates new navigable scenarios and new interactions.